 I moved the Oxalis around a bit to find the “just right” spot.
 The front porch has a roof and faces west so the light can be a bit tricky.
 The plant tables are along the front and south side of the porch so plants that don’t need as much light can go along the wall.

 The pot of stems belongs to a friend who said he was having problems with his “fern”.
 He said it was from his mother’s funeral so it has sentimental value.
 He said he kept it watered because he knew ferns needed plenty of moisture.
 He asked if I could look at it and work my magic.
 So, I went to his home and right off the bat I knew there was an issue.
 I told him the biggest problem with his fern was that it was a Parlor Palm.
 I took it home and trimmed off the dead and repotted the “stems” even though I thought there was no hope.
 Never know…

 I had to start moving the potted plants inside for the winter on October 10.
-Instead of putting the Oxalis in the basement so they could go dormant, I put them in the front bedroom.
+Instead of putting the Oxalis in the basement so they could go dormant, I put them in a cool front bedroom.
 It is always neat how the leaves fold up in the late afternoon/early evening.

 All of the Oxalis went dormant in the front bedroom because I withheld water so they could.
-The front bedrooms don’t et much heat, so it was a nice cool place for dormant bulbs.
-Of course they are in the dark because the rhizomes are under the soil.
-Strange thing is, they all went dormant as expected EXCEPT the ones in the pot with the Amorphallus (also dormant).
+The front bedroom doesn’t get much heat, so it was a nice cool place for dormant bulbs.
+Of course, they are in the dark because the rhizomes are under the soil.
+The strange thing is, they all went dormant as expected EXCEPT the ones in the pot with the Amorphallus (also dormant).
 They kept growing and flowering despite the lack of water…

 The leaves are as HUGE as always…

 And they continued to flower over the winter.
 Why did the plants in this one particular pot not go dormant?